Leadwerks/Documentation/3dspace.md

 I've also labeled and color-coded the positive and negative directions for each axis.
 Picture the postive Z axis going into the screen, and the negative Z axis coming out of the screen.

+## Coordinate System Handedness

+In the Leadwerks 3D coordinate system, positive X points to the right, positive Y points up, and positiue Z points forward.